TDarkShadow/iheartnewvegas/setup.md

 ### Adjusting mod and load order

-Your installed mods are listed on the pane to the left.
-This is the order in which Fallout: New Vegas loads their assets, with mods closer to the bottom overwriting the assets of mods closer to the top (if conflicting assets are present).
-We will refer to it as our **mod order**.

-Your plugins are listed on the pane to the right.
-This is the order in which Fallout: New Vegas loads their plugins, with plugins closer to the bottom overwriting the records of plugins closer to the top (if conflicting records are present).
-We will refer to it as our **load order**.

-Reorganize your load order to read as follows using drag and drop, and enable the plugins.
+Reorganize the plugins to the right to read as follows using drag and drop, and enable the plugins.
 ```
 FalloutNV.esm
 DeadMoney.esm